jamessizeland/jamessizeland/README.md

 </a>
 </div>

-I design and build automated test systems, and write & architect LabVIEW (among other things) software for Dyson's product R&D, across multiple categories and countries.

-I specialise in cRIO RT & FPGA embedded test solutions along with machine vision and robotic control (Universal Robots are great!!).
-My test equipment has featured in several Dyson media launches.

-But I am now falling in love with Rust and TypeScript.
+I design and build high-fidelity prototype products, using Embedded Rust, TypeScript React and Golang for Dyson's product R&D.  I'm also helping to build an Embedded Rust BLE library, [TrouBLE](https://github.com/embassy-rs/trouble).

 ---